 - Usually made of plastic – Your first thought might be, “Yeah, so what?”
 Well, while plastic has the advantages mentioned above, have you ever thought about the possibility of them releasing microplastics into the water as they break down over time?
 Certainly, this can’t be good for your fish.
 Not to mention who knows what kind of weird chemicals and dyes these plastics contain, maybe even BPA (which could potentially mess with your fish’s reproductive system).
 Some suppliers offer silk plants, but these really fray and fall apart quickly when kept underwater in my experience.

-- Looks fake – It’s difficult to find a fake plant that looks real.
+- Looks fake – It can be difficult to find a fake plant that looks real.
 And that fake-ness often inevitably adds a layer of “tacky” to the aesthetic of the aquarium.

 - Do not help to clean the water – Don’t look for help on this one from your plastic plant! 🙂